The work we do

 We recently restored Pugin’s lost masterpiece – 18 full-size heraldic windows and 9 tops for the great dining hall at Alton Towers.

 Clients sometimes send us antique stained glass they’ve bought from auction houses in Paris or London, sections of which we re-paint or re-furbish as required.

 Working with other stained glass studios

-Our students travel to us from Australia, all over the USA, South Africa, Belgium, Canada, Kuwait, the Netherlands, New Zealand, Germany, Japan, Denmark, Singapore, France, the Republic of Ireland and Peru.
+Our students travel to us from Australia, the USA, South Africa, Norway, Belgium, Canada, Kuwait, the Netherlands, New Zealand, Germany, Japan, Denmark, Singapore, France, the Republic of Ireland and Peru.